Where was Prigozhin before the crash?

 He's surrounded by other men in military fatigues near military vehicles, and he hints that he's currently in Africa.

 All Eyes on Wagner, a group that monitors the mercenary organisation, has suggested it was filmed in Mali.
-However the BBC has not been able to verify this, or when the video was filmed.
+However, the BBC has not been able to verify this, or when the video was filmed.

 Prigozhin's last confirmed sighting was in the Russian city of St Petersburg on 27 July, during a summit of African and Russian leaders.
 He was photographed shaking hands with a presidential adviser from the Central African Republic.